nicogon/chatbot/README.md

 - Complete all TODOS in code
 - Use a dependency injection lib
-- Create a dockerfile to generate an image
 - Add a logging middleware
 - Add logs
 - Handle db errors & disconnections